-- The first three years of life have a unique and formative impact on development, relationships and functioning throughout life.
+- The first five years of life have a unique and formative impact on development, relationships and functioning throughout life.

-- Service providers require a specific knowledge and skill base to provide care in the area of infant and early childhood mental health (i.e. prenatal to 60 months/ 5 years.)
+- Service providers require a specific knowledge and skill-base to provide care in the area of infant and early childhood mental health.

 - Many adverse outcomes can be prevented when parents and other caregivers are provided with support that enables them to be optimally responsive to their infants and young children.

-- As families have the central role in the lives of their children, it is essential to collaborate with families, to build on their strengths and to reduce their risks.
+- As families have the central role in the lives of their children, it is essential to collaborate with families to build on their strengths and reduce their risks.

-- Services must be sensitive to the diverse needs and coping styles of families from varying cultural and socio-economic backgrounds and to infants and parents who have diverse health and developmental needs.
+- Services must be sensitive to the diverse needs and coping styles of families from varying cultural and socio-economic backgrounds, and to children and caregivers who have diverse health and developmental needs.